TylorS/typed/apps/website/content/learn/05-server-html.md

 // @expect Effect.provide(HtmlRenderTemplate)
 ```

 `renderToHtmlString` collects the first rendered value. `Effect.scoped` closes the resources used to produce it.
-The doctype enables standards mode.
-Keep the rendering comments in the result: they identify DOM ranges during hydration.

 ### Give the browser its matching entry

 Create `src/client.ts`.
-Target **Counter inside #app**, so the browser adopts the same subtree the server rendered:
+Target **Counter inside #app**, so the browser adopts the same subtree the server rendered.
+Keep the rendering comments in the HTML: they identify DOM ranges during hydration.

 ```ts
 // @source examples/learn-5/src/client.ts#L6-L15